EricWReinhart/TSPAlgorithms/README.md

 **Takeaway**

-Calculating the number of ELV is “easy” when an integer n can be expressed in the form p, p1 * p2, p1^k, p1^2 * p2, p1 * p2 * p3, or p1^k * p2^j.
-This means that the number of minimum-cost Hamiltonian paths in the Circulant TSP can be quickly found from a value of n that can be written in any of those ways.
+Calculating the number of minimum-cost Hamiltonian paths (ELV) that can arise as the unique solution to a Circulant TSP instance is “easy” when an integer n can be expressed in the form p, p1 * p2, p1^k, p1^2 * p2, p1 * p2 * p3, or p1^k * p2^j.
+This means that the number of ELV can be quickly found when n can be expressed in any of these ways.
+This helps us understand how the number of potential optimal solutions to Circulant TSP instances grows, and if it is possible to have a brute-force efficient algorithm that finds the best of all those potential solutions.

 **Technical Terminology: Edge-Length Vectors (ELV), G-Sequences, and Encoding Sequences**